Secure Shell: Future

+However, the name SSH3 is under discussion, and the project aims to rename itself to a more suitable name.
+The discussion stems from the fact that this new implementation significantly revises the SSH protocol, suggesting it should not be called SSH3.

 Uses

 SSH is a protocol that can be used for many applications across many platforms including most Unix variants (Linux, the BSDs including Apple's macOS, and Solaris), as well as Microsoft Windows.
 Some of the applications below may require features that are only available or compatible with specific SSH clients or servers.
 For example, using the SSH protocol to implement a VPN is possible, but presently only with the OpenSSH server and client implementation.